"Words from the

 the tribal dialect. *** The two teachers: The lady Biology teacher is originally from

-with certain aspects of tribal life, such as catching, killing, cooking, and
+tune with certain aspects of tribal life, such as catching, killing, cooking,

 where "a wicked man was crushed to death by two large